vsevolodnedora/flexpower_quant_challenge/README.md

 for each strategy (strategy = ?).
 I also included '0' for the case if there is no trade.

 Finally, I need to expose the PnL calculation via an API.
 A standard approach is to use FastAPI.
-There the API expsure can be achieved as
+There the API end point can be created as
 ```python
 @app.get("/pnl/{strategy_id}")
 def getpnl(strategy_id:str)->dict: